erikaflint/hypnobrain-script-shaper/replit.md

 ### System Design Choices
 The core architecture uses JSON Templates in PostgreSQL JSONB for dimension mixes.
 The **ScriptEngine** (`server/script-engine/`) is the IP layer, orchestrating Erika Flint's methodology, transforming template-based generation into methodology-driven transformation.
 It includes a Config System, StrategyPlanner, PrincipleEnforcer, and Main Orchestrator to generate AI directives based on 6 Core Principles and 30 Clinical Narrative Arcs.
 The system incorporates a **Benefit Cascade Pattern** for ego strengthening, using experiential, scene-setting language and strictly banning causal language within this section.
 The 4-Stage DREAM Quality Pipeline ensures consistent, high-quality output by assigning each AI call a single, focused responsibility to prevent degradation, with strict guidelines on metaphor usage and enforcement of personal pronouns.

+**Hypnotic Rhythm & Flow** (Oct 2025): Language Mastery Rules now enforce smooth connectors to prevent choppy comma splices.
+Common errors like "You pay attention to that sensation, it grows stronger" are caught with guidance to use flow connectors: "As you pay attention to that sensation, it grows stronger."
+Essential connectors include: As, And as, When, While, And now as.
+This maintains unbroken hypnotic rhythm for deeper trance states.

 ## External Dependencies
 -   **Database**: PostgreSQL (Neon)
 -   **AI Services**: Anthropic Claude Sonnet 4, OpenAI DALL-E 3